rebcabin/pytorch-grandmother/README.md

-To run Jupyter kernels in this repository, you will need to create a kernel for them.
+To run Jupyter notebooks in this repository, you will need to create a kernel for them.
 Here is what I did on the Mac:

 Create a virtual environment, either via conda or some more ancient method.
 I called mine (unimaginatively) `venv`